WorldHealthOrganization/godataR/README.md

 # godataR
 An R package to interface with Go.Data software (https://www.who.int/tools/godata).

-There are a range of functions within the `godataR` package to retrieve collections from your Go.Data instance's API.
-You must have valid user credentials with appropriate roles/permissions to obtain access to the API.
+There are a range of functions within the `godataR` package to interact with your Go.Data instance's API.
+You must have valid Go.Data user credentials with appropriate roles/permissions to obtain access to the API and securely access data. (see *Set Parameters* section).
+The self-documenting description of the API methods can be viewed using Loopback Explorer by adding `/explorer` to the end of any Go.Data URL.
+You can find more information on the Go.Data API [here](https://worldhealthorganization.github.io/godata/api-docs/).

 ## Installation
+This package is hosted on the WHO Github Repository here: [https://github.com/WorldHealthOrganization/godataR](https://github.com/WorldHealthOrganization/godataR).
+Install the package within your R console by executing the code below.

 ```
 #Install package